Second moment of the light-cone Siegel transform and applications: Introduction

 Going beyond equidistribution, an interesting question (related to intrinsic Diophantine approximation) is how small can one take $r$ in terms of $T$ and still have this asymptotic formula.
-A natural threshold is suggested by the results of Kleinbock and Merrill \cite[Theorem 4.1]{KleinbockMerrill2015}, who proved an analogue of Dirichlet's theorem, showing that there is a constant $C>0$ such that for any $\bm{\alpha}\in S^n$, there always exists a rational point $\frac{\bm{p}}{q}\in S^n$ satisfying
+A natural threshold is suggested by the results of \comm{Fishman, Kleinbock, Merrill, and Simmons \cite[Theorem 5.1]{FishmanKleinbockMerrillSimmons2022} (and earlier by Kleinbock and Merrill \cite[Theorem 4.1]{KleinbockMerrill2015} for the special case of spheres)}, who proved an analogue of Dirichlet's theorem, showing that there is a constant $C>0$ such that for any $\bm{x}\in S_{\cQ}$, there always exists a rational point $\frac{\bm{p}}{q}\in S_{\cQ}$ satisfying

-implying in particular that $\cN(\bm{\alpha}, r, T)> 0$ for $r\geq CT^{-1/2}$.
+implying in particular that $\cN_{\cQ}(\bm{x}, r, T)> 0$ for $r\geq CT^{-1/2}$.
 We now give the following quantitative result for this counting function.